 Third spacing is usually apparent within the first few hours to days and can take weeks to resolve depending on the patient's clinical course.
 As mentioned before, close to 70% of crystalloid infusions enter the interstitial space and don't stay within the vasculature.
-There's an associated hypoalbuminemia secondary to dilution from large volume resuscitation which further exacerbates third spacing or peripheral edema.

-Critically ill patients with large amounts of edema are at risk secondary to many compounding factors in addition to their reason for being in the ICU.
-For example, hypoalbuminemic patients retain excess fluid and are prone to infection as edematous tissues easily break down into pressure ulcers secondary to poor circulation to the dependent areas of the body (scalp, back, sacrum, heels).
-It's also common to see third spacing in sepsis as well as septic and anaphylactic shock secondary to the capillary leak phenomenon due to cytokine activation and endothelial destruction.
-The presence of third spaced edema, in conjunction with a positive fluid balance seen in hypotensive patients with acute renal failure, clearly indicates that the clinical appearance of patients doesn't always match their hemodynamic status.
+There's an associated hypoalbuminemia secondary to dilution from large as edematous tissues easily break down into pressure ulcers secondary to poor circulation to the dependent areas of the body (scalp, back, sacrum, heels).
+It's also common to see third spacing in sepsis, as well as septic and anaphylactic shock secondary to the capillary leak phenomenon, which is caused by cytokine activation and endothelial destruction.
+The presence of third space edema, in conjunction with a positive fluid balance seen in hypotensive patients with acute renal failure, clearly indicates that the clinical appearance of patients doesn't always match their hemodynamic status.

 Treatment of third spacing is effectively done with a colloid that has an oncotic pressure greater than or equal to the normal plasma oncotic pressure of 25 mm Hg.
-As shown in "Choosing the right fluid," 25% albumin delivers the highest colloid oncotic pressure; however, it does not adequately replace volume for dehydrated or hypovolemic patients because it is administered in amounts of 50 to 100 mL.
+As shown in Choosing the right fluid, 25% albumin delivers the highest colloid oncotic pressure; however, it does not adequately replace volume for dehydrated or hypovolemic patients because it is administered in amounts of 50 to 100 mL.
 It therefore isn't an initial choice in the acute phases of fluid resuscitation.
 However, it's useful in relatively hypovolemic patients who are very edematous, as it assists in shifting excess fluid from the interstitial compartment back into the intravascular space.